sabn0/ParsedToPlot-Rs/README.md

 ## Overview

 The code uses both the [id-tree](https://crates.io/crates/id_tree) crate and [plotters](https://crates.io/crates/plotters) crate.
 While primarily written with linguistic syntax in mind, it can serve other inputs, such as mathematical expressions etc. The API first transforms the input to an internal conll / tree, then plots the structure recursively.
-It is mostly suitable for short sentences of up to 15-20 tokens.
+It is mostly suitable for short parsed sequences of up to 15-20 tokens.
+The program is a simple drawing program, plots strings that are already parsed.
+This is not a parser!
 I wrote this in order to get familiar with Rust and decided to upload it if it can help others.

 ## Input-Output